Alessandro Nannini: Biography

 Nannini driving for Alfa Romeo at Donington Park during the 1994 Deutsche Tourenwagen Meisterschaft season.

 Once sufficiently recovered, Ferrari offered Nannini a test drive on its private Fiorano Circuit in 1992.
 Nannini completed a total of 38 laps driving Jean Alesi's Ferrari F92A, which featured a specially modified steering wheel.
 In 1996, Benetton's Flavio Briatore also honoured the promise of a test drive, which took place at Estoril aboard a B196.

 Despite only regaining partial use of his right hand, Nannini was able to carve out a career in touring car racing with Alfa Romeo in the 1990s, placing fourth overall in the 1994 DTM championship and third in the 1996 International Touring Car Championship.

 Nannini competed for Mercedes in the 1997 FIA GT Championship, finishing sixth overall and winning a race at Suzuka, before hanging up his helmet.
 He now runs a chain of upmarket cafes bearing his name, with branches as far flung as Indonesia.

 2007 saw Nannini's return to the track after a decade in retirement.
 He agreed to take part in the short-lived Grand Prix Masters championship for Formula One veterans, which included former Benetton teammate Johnny Herbert.

-He is a member of the Italy–USA Foundation.
+Nannini is a member of the Italy–USA Foundation.

-Matteo Nannini, a son of a first cousin of Alessandro, is also a racing driver, and has raced at the Formula 3 level as recently as 2021, as well as having competed in Indy NXT in 2023.
+Matteo Nannini, a son of a first cousin of Alessandro, is also a racing driver, and has raced at the Formula 3 level as recently as 2021, as well as having competed in Indy NXT in 2023 and 2026.